 Learn How to Hiss

-Just be sure to use this trick sparingly and at appropriate times—don't abuse it!
+Just be sure to use this trick sparingly and appropriately; don't abuse it!
 You don't want your cat to learn to fear you.

 Provide the Essentials

-When Do Cats Learn Not to Bite?
+When Do Kittens Learn Not to Bite?

-When cats play too rough sometimes, their mama gives a nip.
-She does this to teach them when to hold back and when they're biting too hard.
-But what if a kitten didn't get the chance to experience this important learning phase with its mom?
+When kittens play too rough sometimes, their mama gives a nip.
+She teaches them when to hold back and when they're biting too hard.
+But what if a kitten didn't get the chance to experience this vital learning phase with its mom?

 According to Pam Johnson-Bennett, a certified cat behaviorist and owner of Cat Behavior Associates:

 It's up to you to teach your kitten these things.
-Keep in mind that as your kitten learns to socialize, they will test boundaries with you just like their mom.
+Remember that as your kitten learns to socialize, they will test boundaries with you just like their mom.

 How Many Baby Teeth Do Kittens Have?